adiabajacob/terraform-ui/README.md

 For support and questions:

-- Create an issue in the repository
-- Check the troubleshooting section
+1. Check the troubleshooting section above
-- Review the API documentation
+2. Review the API documentation
-- Consult the AWS IAM setup guide
+3. Check the deployment logs for specific errors
+4. Contact the development team

 ---

-**⚠️ Production Deployment Notes:**

-- Change default admin password
-- Use strong JWT secrets
-- Configure proper SSL/TLS
-- Set up monitoring and logging
-- Review and harden security settings
-- Use environment-specific configurations# terraform-ui

-# terraform-ui

-# terraform-ui

-# terraform-ui
+**Built with ❤️ using React, Node.js, and Terraform**